ntbrock/prototype-webstorm-es6/README.md

 - /Users/brockman/ncssm/git/prototype-webstorm-es6/node_modules/mocha/lib/cli/one-and-dones.js
 ```

+Good idea: Have a unit test for every function that your module exposes!

 ### Extend Calculator to depend on math.js library

 Together!

-Good idea: Have a unit test for every function that your module exposes!
+What is algorithm for RK4?

 ## Action Items: